Area of expertise

 Business acumen becomes an organizational capability when people reason about decisions the same way, even when they disagree.

-How CELEMI builds business acumen in manufacturing
+How CELEMI builds business acumen for manufacturing

 Business acumen in manufacturing cannot be built through explanation alone.
 It requires people to experience how decisions interact, how trade-offs accumulate, and how financial consequences emerge over time.